undeMalum/portfolio/content/about/index.md

 # Some Background

+In September 2024, I started my Bachelor's degree in [Artificial Intelligence]() at [Poznań University of Technology]().

-As of May 2024, I am a proud graduate of [Private High School Gaudium et Studium](https://www.eduges.pl/en), where I completed the International Baccalaureate Diploma Programme ([IBDP](https://www.ibo.org/programmes/diploma-programme/)).
-Although I'm still awaiting my results, the journey to this point has been quite eventful.
+Earlier that year, I also graduated from [Private High School Gaudium et Studium](https://www.eduges.pl/en), where I completed the International Baccalaureate Diploma Programme ([IBDP](https://www.ibo.org/programmes/diploma-programme/)).
+Naturally, my higher-level subjects were `computer science`, `mathematics`, and `English`.

+_If you're interested, you can check out my work from that time in the [IB resources](/portfolio/ib-resources) section._

+Anyway, I know this all paints a bit of a techy/nerdy picture, right?
+But my journey wasn’t always a **Silicon Valley** kind of story.

-I began high school in a football class, which surprised those who knew me as a computer and math whiz.
-It turns out, I have always had a bit of sportsmanship in me.
-However, my path took an unexpected turn when I had to leave the football class due to a condition called [juvenile idiopathic arthritis](https://www.mayoclinic.org/diseases-conditions/juvenile-idiopathic-arthritis/symptoms-causes/syc-20374082).
-This condition led me to become, quite reluctantly, a collector of inflammations.
+I actually began high school in a **football class**, which surprised those who knew me as a computer and math whiz.
+Turns out, I have always had a bit of sportsmanship in me.

+Unfortunately, my path took an even more unexpected turn when I had to leave the football due to a condition called [juvenile idiopathic arthritis](https://www.mayoclinic.org/diseases-conditions/juvenile-idiopathic-arthritis/symptoms-causes/syc-20374082).
+This condition led me to become, quite reluctantly, a **collector of inflammations** and, more importantly, _ended my chances of becoming a next Szczęsny_.

-Despite this setback, the choices I made after leaving the football class, particularly enrolling in the IBDP, turned out to be some of the best decisions of my life.
+Despite this setback, **the choices I made after leaving the football class**, _particularly enrolling in the IBDP_, **turned out to be some of the best decisions of my life**.
 They nurtured my curiosity, increased my appetite for knowledge, and helped me grow into a better person.

-Life often takes unexpected turns, but these experiences have shown me that it's not always a bad thing.
-Now, let me tell you a little more about myself.
+Life throws random challenges at us, but my experiences have shown me that unexpected turns aren’t always bad.

+Now that we’ve got the overly philosophical part out of the way, let's move on to my **interests**.

 ***
 {{< neighbouring >}}
-{{< figure src="./images/sport.jpeg" alt="Hello Friend" position="center" style="border-radius: 8px;" caption="Bicycle is great for summer trips." captionPosition="right" captionStyle="color: white;" >}}break{{< figure src="./images/ball.jpeg" alt="Hello friend!" position="center" style="border-radius: 8px;" caption="At Bury Mis Foundation 40th anniversary." captionPosition="right" captionStyle="color: white;" >}}
+{{< figure src="./images/sport.jpeg" alt="Hello Friend" position="center" style="border-radius: 8px;" caption="Bicycle is great for summer trips." captionPosition="right" captionStyle="color: white;" >}}break{{< figure src="./images/ball.jpeg" alt="Hello friend!" position="center" style="border-radius: 8px;" caption="Bury Miś Foundation 40th anniversary." captionPosition="right" captionStyle="color: white;" >}}
 {{< /neighbouring >}}
 ***

 # My Inner World
-I'm a **mathematically- and algorithmically-oriented person**, finding deep fulfillment in `mathematics` and `computer science` (see [Programming and Creativity](/portfolio/creativity) page).
+As implied, I'm a **mathematically- and algorithmically-oriented person**, finding deep fulfillment in `mathematics` and `computer science` (see [Programming and Creativity](/portfolio/creativity) page).

 While I don't consider myself a stereotypical "nerd," I do embrace my nerdy side, especially when delving into these areas. **The precision of mathematics and the creative power of computers** captivate me, drawing me into their intricate worlds.

 I'm also someone who sets clear goals and works tirelessly to achieve them—a trait shaped largely by my sports background (more on that later).
 I believe this determination is essential for solving the complex problems encountered in both math and computer science.

-In addition, I value social interactions and sometimes exhibit strong extroverted behaviors.
+In addition, I value social interactions and sometimes exhibit strong extroverted behaviors (_and I mean it_).
 This willingness to collaborate is invaluable in my pursuit of math and computer science, as both fields involve significant social interaction, contrary to popular belief.

 Beyond these symbol- and notation-oriented areas, I also have a keen interest in `biology`, particularly `bioinformatics`.
 This subfield aligns well with my interests since it involves massive amounts of data where computers are indispensable.
 Additionally, I have a natural curiosity about how things work.